MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 ## Overview

 The barcode functionality lets you convert an alphanumeric value in a report dataset into a barcode on a generated report.
 The functionality is provided by the **Barcode** module of the System Application.
 The module includes the objects and tools that you need to add barcodes to reports.
 This section provides a brief overview of the **Barcode** module.
-For more information about the module, see the [AL Extensions on GitHub](https://github.com/microsoft/ALAppExtensions/tree/master/Modules/System/Barcode).
+For more information about the module, see the [BCApps repository](https://github.com/microsoft/BCApps/tree/main/src/System%20Application/App/Barcode).

 ### Barcode providers and encoders API